ARM-software/Arm-2D/README.md

 - **Let those layers float with different angles and speed to cover a sufficient number of conditions.**
 - **Record the cycle count used for blending one frame and run 1000 iterations (frames).**

-**Figure 1-4 A snapshot of the generic benchmark running on Simulation**
+**Figure 1-4 A snapshot of the generic benchmark running in Simulation**

 <img src="./documentation/pictures/benchmark.png" alt="Benchmark"  />